 - Paint: Paint can be toxic to the environment if disposed incorrectly, such as in a trash bag with other household trash.
 Make sure to take it to the proper recycling center.

-- Lawn Care: don’t apply fertilizer before rainy and/or windy days, apply fertilizers only when necessary and at the correct amount and do not over-water lawns
+- Lawn Care: apply fertilizers only when necessary and at the correct amount.
+Avoid applying fertilizer before rainy or windy days and do not over-water lawns

-- Winter De-Icing Materials (Storage and Use): Sodium chloride from the salt drains into sewers and into rivers and Lake Michigan, hurting wildlife and the quality of the water.
+- Winter De-Icing Materials (Storage and Use): sodium chloride from salt drains into sewers and ends up in rivers and Lake Michigan, hurting wildlife and water quality.

-- Use: Apply only on sidewalks and driveways, minimize distance from water supplies, try using sand instead, or simply using less of the salt
+- Use: apply only on sidewalks and driveways, minimize distance from water supplies, try using sand instead, or simply use less of the salt

-- Storage: Keep in air-tight container, if it spills use a broom to recollect the salt, making sure to not wash the salt away
+- Storage: keep in airtight container.
+If the salt spills, use a broom to recollect it and make sure not to wash it away

 Want More Information about Stormwater and Prevention Tips?